 If a driver makes an unsafe lane change, and his or her passenger is hurt, the passenger may be able to sue the driver of the car.
 If the accident was the fault of more than one driver, such as when both motorists are distracted or fatigued, an injured passenger may be able to also sue the driver of the other car.

 California follows the doctrine of pure comparative negligence.
 The jury can determine the total damages and then assign a percentage of responsibility for the accident to the parties alleged to be at fault.
 This means that a plaintiff's damages are reduced by his or her percentage of responsibility for the accident.
 However, a compensation award will not be barred in its entirety unless the victim was solely responsible for causing the harm through his or her own carelessness.

 Many types of economic and non-economic damages may be available to someone who is injured in a devastating car crash.
-A victim often will seek compensation for medical expenses, the costs of future treatment, repairs to a vehicle, lost income and earning capacity, and the subjective pain and suffering experienced in the accident.Enlist a Los Angeles Attorney for Your Motor Vehicle Accident Case
+A victim often will seek compensation for medical expenses, the costs of future treatment, repairs to a vehicle, lost income and earning capacity, and the subjective pain and suffering experienced in the accident.Enlist a Los Angeles Lawyer for Your Motor Vehicle Accident Case